-In many cases, food at the farmers market is more affordable and tastes better than that at a commercial grocery store because it is locally grown and naturally ripened.
+In many cases, food at the farmers market is more affordable and it is locally grown and naturally ripened.
 Taste is a key deciding factor in our food choices and delicious, fresh produce can help us eat the recommended amounts of fruits and vegetables.

 Talk to the Farmer

 Farmers markets are wonderful places to find ideal specimens of your favorite summer foods such as tomatoes, berries, beets and herbs, but market-goers will find joy in discovering new foods as well.
 And when you encounter a new fruit variety or heirloom vegetable you've never seen before, you're in the right place to find out more about it — you can ask the farmer who grew it!
 Ask them for recommendations on preparing and serving the food.

 Talking to the farmers also is a great idea if your goal is to buy locally or organically grown foods.
 Some farmers say they use organic methods, but choose not to submit to the process required to legally use the term; some farmers use a mixture of organic and conventional methods; some farmers make absolutely no claim to being organic; and some small organic farmers are permitted to call themselves "organic" but are not "certified organic."
 If these are important factors to you, be sure to ask farmers how they grow their food.

 To find your local markets and learn what your local farmers are harvesting right now, consider using websites such as LocalHarvest.org and Local Food Directories.
 Even experienced farmers market patrons will benefit from these resources.